jeskaj/dance-diary-terminal-app/README.md

 #### [1] Add New Student

+Select this feature to add a new student.

-This feature request's the user enter the new student's full name.
+This feature requests the user enter the new student's full name.
 If the name already exists, a warning is presented, to avoid duplication.
 Validation is not case sensitive:

 ![Student Add - Start](docs/student-create-start.png)